ovlb/www.ovl.design/_src/pages/imprint.md

 I work at DeepL, which heavily uses machine learning technology.
 My writing - on machine learning and in general - is independent of my work, and at no point has my employer tried to influence it.
 I sometimes use DeepL to translate text.
 In those cases, these texts are marked as translated.

 I do not hold any stock, options or short positions.
-Except for like 3 cents worth of Luna Classic (to teh moon!), I possess no cryptocurrencies and have not shorted them either.
+Except for like 0.00000000003 cents worth of Luna Classic (to teh moon!) in a wallet I can’t access anymore, I possess no other cryptocurrencies and have not shorted them either.

 ## Disclaimer of Liability